yanorei32/VRChatGPUToolIcon/README.md

 # VRChatGPUToolIcon

-This repository icon of https://github.com/njm2360/VRChatGPUTool.
+This repository is an icon of https://github.com/njm2360/VRChatGPUTool.